AdarshDev9349/Flutter_Mu_task/README.md

-# biodataapp
+# biodataviewer

-A new Flutter project.
+A new Flutter project.Displays the data from seperate file.

 ## Getting Started